pushkar100/notes-apis-services-auth-security/api-basics.md

 #### Why OAuth2.0?

-OAuth stands for ***Open Authentication***.
+OAuth stands for ***Open Authorisation***.
 It allows sharing of your credentials on one app with another app and expecting privacy and security to be guaranteed is a big risk.
 The need is to provide authorization to resources and not the user credentials

 Note that there is authentication as well as authorization in OAuth: